 Our team of banking experts has analyzed all of the non-resident bank account options available in the UAE.
 And, we’re happy to report that it is still very much possible to open non-resident bank accounts in Dubai.
 In some special cases, you might even be able to open an account without visiting the UAE, but this is increasingly rare.

-The bottom line is that with the right information, the right account opening strategies, and knowing which specific banks and branches to contact you can open a non-resident bank account in Dubai.
+The bottom line is that with the right information, the right account opening strategies, and knowing which specific banks and branches to contact, you can open a bank account in Dubai as foreigner.

 And as always, if you have any questions at any time while reading the article, just hit the chat button and speak with a member of our team members–they’re here to help!